Semidefinite programming relaxations for quantum correlations: Entanglement

 The multipartite separability problem has also been formulated as an instance of the \textit{truncated moment} problem \cite{Bohnet2017,Frerot2022} (see also \citet{Milazzo2020} for an application to the separability of quantum channels).
 This problem consists in obtaining a probability measure that reproduces some finite number of observed moments, and can be solved via SDP \cite{Laurent2009}.
 In the context of entanglement, this translates into determining whether there exists a separable quantum state that reproduces some observed expectation values. \citet{Frerot2022}, building on the results of \citet{Bohnet2017}, addresses this problem by developing an NPA-like hierarchy of matrices that are all PSD if the observed expectation values can be reproduced by a separable state.
 This gives a tool for detecting many-body entanglement, that recovers the covariance matrix criterion of \citet{Gittsovich2010} and the spin-squeezing inequalities of \citet{Toth2009} at concrete finite levels of the hierarchy.
 However, this tool fails to address finer notions of entanglement (i.e.,~failure of $k$-separability for $k>2$).
 Multipartite entanglement detection has also been formulated in terms of adaptive strategies \cite{Weilenmann2021}, which can be formulated in terms of Lasserre-like SDP hierarchies \cite{Weilenmann2023}.

-According to Eq.~\eqref{eq:fullyseparable}, a state is entangled already if two particles are entangled, even if all the rest remain in a separable state.
+According to Eq.~\eqref{eq:fullyseparable}, a state is already entangled if two particles are entangled, even if all the rest remain in a separable state.
 A stronger requirement is called genuine multipartite entanglement (GME).
-A state is GME if it is not a classical mixture of states $\sigma_\tau$ that are separable with respect to some bipartition $\tau$ of the particle labels $\{1,\ldots,N\}$, i.e.~if no model exists of the form $\rho=\sum_{\tau} p(\tau) \sigma_\tau$.
-Here, $\tau$ ranges over all the $\binom{N}{2}$ bipartitions.
+A state has GME if it cannot be generated by classically mixing quantum states that are separable with respect to some bipartition of the subsystems.
+We can let $\tau$ denote a bipartition of all the particle labels $\{1,\ldots,N\}$ and associate a state $\sigma_\tau$ which is bi-separable across $\tau$.
+If no model of the form $\rho=\sum_{\tau} p(\tau) \sigma_\tau$ exists, where $\tau$ ranges over all the possible bipartitions, then $\rho$ has GME.

 While some simple witnesses of GME can be systematically constructed without SDPs (see e.g.~\citet{Bourennane2004, Zhang2023}), SDP methods offer a powerful approach for reasonably small particle numbers.
-A sufficient condition for GME is obtained from replacing the separable states $\sigma_\tau$ with quantum states $\omega_\tau$ which are PPT with respect to the bipartition~$\tau$.
+A sufficient condition for GME is obtained from replacing the separable states $\sigma_\tau$ with quantum states $\omega_\tau$ that are PPT with respect to the bipartition~$\tau$.
 Then, by defining the subnormalised operators $\tilde{\omega}_\tau=p(\tau)\omega_\tau$ and adding the normalisation condition $\sum_{\tau} \tr\left(\tilde{\omega}_\tau\right)=1$, one obtains an SDP relaxation of GME \cite{Jungnitsch2011}.
 If no such decomposition of $\rho$ is found, SDP duality allows the construction of an inequality that witnesses GME.
 This method has been found to be practical for detecting GME in systems up to around seven qubits.
+Sometimes, this SDP can even be reduced to an LP, enabling easier computations \cite{Jungnitsch2011b}.